jayygao/sp25-cse110-lab3/standup.md

 ## Notes

-- [Additional comments or thoughts, last minute ideas or things needed to be brought up]
+- [Extra comments, something that wasn't talked about or needs attention]